Fluffy, soft, delicious raisin challah packed with extra dried fruits!

 Hands up who loves a fruity bun?
 They are always a big hit in our house, spread with loads of butter and enjoyed for breakfast, tea, or just as a snack.
 No surprise really that raisin challah is my favourite kind of challah, too.

-So when contemplating making something special for Tu B’Shevat, the New Year for Trees, which this years falls on Shabbat, a super-fruity challah studded with all kinds of tree-fruits seemed like a great idea.
-To really get into the Tu B’Shevat spirit, I also decided to form half of the dough into a tree shape before baking.
-The other half I baked up as a standard fruity challah loaf – not quite so Tu B’Shevat themed but just as delicious!
+So when contemplating making something special for Tu B’Shevat, the New Year for Trees, which this year (2017) falls on Shabbat, a delicious raisin challah studded with all kinds of extra fruits seemed like a great idea.
+To really get into the Tu B’Shevat spirit, I also decided to form the dough into a tree shape before baking.
+(Half the dough, anyway.
+The other half I baked up as a standard plaited raisin challah – not quite so Tu B’Shevat themed but just as delicious!)

 I raided our baking cupboard for suitable dried fruits and came up with the following – apple, apricot, cherries, raisins, sultanas, and candied lemon & orange peel.
 Not bad, but you could also use dried figs, dates, plums (prunes), peaches, pears, mango and probably a whole lot more.
-I upped the tree-fruit content still further by using olive oil and coconut oil in the dough too.
-I had also intended to scatter flaked almonds onto my tree-shaped loaf to give the impression of leaves, but when I went to retrieve them found there weren’t any there.
-Disappointingly, our local shop didn’t have any either.
-Next time.
+I upped the tree-fruit content still further by using olive oil and coconut oil in the challah dough.
+I had also intended to scatter flaked almonds onto my tree-shaped loaf to give the impression of leaves, but I forgot!
+Next time…